Decision API before software acts

 Live

-Cancellation penalty checker for US consumer subscriptions.
+Stable Decide runtime for cancellation penalty checks.
 Returns FREE_CANCEL, PENALTY, or LOCKED based on each vendor's cancellation terms.

 100 vendors Stateless ETF detection Free / No auth